Introduction

 Access and correction to personal information

-We will take reasonable steps to provide you with access to your personal information.
-We may however charge a fee to cover our reasonable costs of locating the information and providing it to you.
+You may request access to your personal information, and we will endeavour to assist you with your request.
+We may however charge a fee to cover our reasonable costs of locating, retrieving, sending (including posting) the personal information to you.

 Complaints